CellProfiler/CellProfiler/CONTRIBUTING.md

 Hello!
 We're glad you're interested in contributing to CellProfiler.

-This document provides guidelines for contributing to our project.
+This document provides guidelines for contributing to the project.
 You'll find information on what you can contribute, choosing what to contribute, setting up your local workstation for development, and submitting your contribution for review and acceptance.

 We'd like to ensure this document is always accurate and understandable.
 Please [file an issue](https://github.com/CellProfiler/CellProfiler/issues/new) if any information is missing, unclear, or incorrect.

+Note that anyone can update CellProfiler's documentation using a web browser, so this is a great place to start if you are intimidated by setting up a development environment: see instructions [below](#contributing-to-cellprofilers-documentation-using-a-web-browser).

 ## Creating an Issue